Squish for Qt Tutorials

 invoke clickButton [waitForObject $names::Address_Book_MyAddresses_adr_Add_QToolButton] invoke type [waitForObject $names::Forename_LineEdit] "Jane" invoke type [waitForObject $names::Forename_LineEdit] "<Tab>" invoke type [waitForObject $names::Surname_LineEdit] "Doe" invoke type [waitForObject $names::Surname_LineEdit] "<Tab>" invoke type [waitForObject $names::Email_LineEdit] "jane.doe@nowhere.com" invoke type [waitForObject $names::Email_LineEdit] "<Tab>" invoke type [waitForObject $names::Phone_LineEdit] "123 555 1212" invoke clickButton [waitForObject $names::Address_Book_Add_OK_QPushButton]

-As you can see, the tester used the keyboard to tab from one text field to another and clicked the OK button using the mouse rather than with a key press.
-If the tester had clicked the button any other way (for example, by pressing Alt+O, or by tabbing to the OK button and pressing the spacebar), the outcome would be the same, but of course Squish will have recorded the actual actions that were taken.
+Here, the tester used the keyboard to tab from one text field to another and clicked the OK button using the mouse rather than with a key press.
+If the tester had clicked the button any other way (for example, by pressing Alt+O, or by tabbing to the OK button and pressing the spacebar), the outcome should be the same.
+With most Qt GUI applications, TMTOWTDI, and each of the ways can be recorded and tested separately by Squish.

 Squish recordings refer to objects using variables that begin with a names.